Illuminating Women podcast

 Dr. Nadiane Kruk was Professor of Engineering at a top university in Brazil.
 Just as she was finishing her PhD, Nadiane became a mother and discovered the challenges of trying to be a good parent and a successful academic.
 Having lived and worked in Brazil and Germany, Nadiane realised that social policies in both countries made life almost impossible for working parents.
 In this interview she proposes a way to reform the working week, which could make life better – and more equal – for men and women everywhere.

 If you like the podcast, don’t forget to leave a star rating wherever you download your episodes – and share a link to the podcast with friends!
-If there’s someone you’d like to suggest would be an excellent guest on the pod, email author@theinvisiblejob.com
+And if there’s someone you feel would be an excellent guest on the pod, email author@theinvisiblejob.com